How To Transport A Backhoe: Steps, Cost & Tips (2022)

 How Much Does It Cost To Deliver?

-The average cost ranges from $3 to $5 per mile, on top of at least a $150 to $170 pick-up charge.
+The average cost ranges from $3 to $5 per mile, plus at least a pick-up charge of $150 to $170.
 However, most companies consider various factors affecting the fees.

 Some of the factors are: